ackertyson/dock-ops/README.md

 IKR!
 As if you're not saving enough keystrokes over vanilla Docker already!
 But `<TAB>` suggestions are awesome, so follow the directions in the `dock-ops-completion.bash` file included with this project.
-Commands with additional completion options are noted below.
+Commands with parameter completion options are noted below.

 ## Modes